KevinTMO/holbertonschool-zero_day/0x03-git/README.md

 - How to merge branches
 - How to work as collaborators on a project
 - Which files should and which files should not appear in your repo

+### This is an update for an specific exercise 1/26/2021